Codecademy/docs/content/kotlin/concepts/math-methods/terms/log/log.md

 ---
 Title: 'log()'
-Description: 'Calculates the logarithm of a number with respect to base.'
+Description: 'Calculates the logarithm of a number with respect to a base value.'
 Subjects:
   - 'Code Foundation'
   - 'Computer Science'